ipaas-com/iPaaS.Integration.Template/README.md

 `Important!
 Not all properties in your Data Models will be mappable in either direction.
 If you did not already do so, consider tagging properties like this in your Data Models with [iPaaSIgnore].
 This will exclude the registration of these fields with iPaaS Metadata.
 Subscribers will NOT be able to create mappings for these fields.`

-### Settings.cs
+### Create Presets and Settings
 Whenever an integration is subscribed to, information that is unique to the customer may be needed by the integration to perform certain tasks.
-Integrators can define Setting properties for iPaaS.com to collect from the subscriber saved inputs into fields known as Presets.
+Integrators can define Setting properties in Settings.cs which will receive the subscribers saved inputs at Runtime.

 1. Register any Preset fields with iPaaS Metadata using GetPresets() in Interface\Metadata.cs.
 These fields will presented to the subscribers upon subscribing to the integration and save their unique inputs.
 2. Create and associate the local Setting properties with the Preset names so iPaaS can deliver the unique customer values into at runtime, which can be referenced by any runtime methods.